wookieb/predicates/docs/design.md

 ```

 ##Defined and generated predicates will not throw any errors
-You don't need to check the arguments provided to predicates to make sure they won't trigger any errors - _predicates_ does it for you.
+You don't need to check the arguments provided to predicates to make sure they won't cause an error - _predicates_ does it for you.

 ```js
 var isDuck = is.hasProperty('quack');